ImageTextEdit

 Type the replacement text

-Enter the new wording and keep the job focused on the text area.
+Enter the exact new price, date, label, typo fix, or short headline.
 The edit works best when the rest of the visual should stay the same.

 4